County Kildare: Former districts

 Kildare was formerly divided into the rural districts of Athy No. 1, Celbridge No. 1, Edenderry No. 2, and Naas No. 1, and the urban districts of Athy and Naas.
 The rural districts were abolished in 1925.
 Newbridge or Droichead Nua, within the former rural district of Naas No. 1, had town commissioners, and Leixlip was given that status too in 1988.
 The urban districts of Athy and Naas and the town commissioners of Newbridge and Leixlip became town councils in 2002.
 All town councils in Ireland were abolished in 2014.

 National elections

 For elections to Dáil Éireann, there are two constituencies in the county: Kildare North (4 seats) and Kildare South (4 seats).
 At the 2020 Irish general election, Kildare North returned Catherine Murphy (SD), Réada Cronin (SF), Bernard Durkan (FG), and James Lawless (FF), while Kildare South returned Sean Ó Fearghaíl (FF) (returned automatically as outgoing Ceann Comhairle), Patricia Ryan (SF), Martin Heydon (FG), and Cathal Berry (Ind).

 For elections to the European Parliament, it is part of the Midlands–North-West constituency (4 MEPs).

 Demographics

-The county's population has nearly doubled to 186,000 from 1990–2005.
+The county's population has nearly doubled to 186,000 from 1990 to 2005.
 The northeastern region of Kildare had the highest average per-capita income in Ireland outside County Dublin in 2003.
 East Kildare's population has increased rapidly, for example, the amount of housing in the Naas suburb of Sallins has increased sixfold since the mid-1990s.